n04x/n04x.github.io/kanto-money.md

 <h2 id="sabrina">Sabrina</h2>
 ![Sabrina]({{site.url}}/assets/images/trainers/sabrina.gif)

-This trainer is located in Saffron City in kanto.
+This trainer is located in Saffron City in Kanto.
 The pathing is explained below, TR means Top-Right, TL means Top-Left, BL means Bottom-Left, BR means Bottom-Right.

 The teleporter for Sabrina's gym starting with the hype man are TR --> TR --> TL --> BL --> BL.
 The way back (starting from her room) is BR --> TL --> TL --> TR --> BR.
 Below is the possible lineup the trainer might have: